A Thai Airways Boeing 777-300ER plane takes

 that no Thai-registered airlines were added to its EU Air Safety

-List for the listing of carriers subject to operational bans or
+List for the listing of carriers subject to operational

 restrictions in the European Union to be updated officially